 To locate research papers that use citizen science data, search for any or all of the following concepts, modified by the scientific discipline for which you're seeking information:

-Below are some open source search engines to get you started.
+Below are a few open source search engines to get you started.
 Don't forget the commercial databases (Scopus, Web of Science, etc) that may also be available through your local library.
+Also check out Citizen Science: Theory and Practice, an open access journal published by the Citizen Science Association.

 Monitor Change, a concept developed by Sam Droege of the USGS Patuxent Wildlife Research Center, encourages citizen scientists to monitor environmental and social change using iPhones, photo-stitching, and time lapse.